NVSL/CSE141pp-Tool-Moneta/moneta/tutorial/writeup.md

 Once the trace finishes generating, you should see `intro_trace` appear under the **Full Trace** box on the right.
 Select the `intro_trace` and click **Load Trace**.
 You should see a plot appear.

-You can use the navigation features in the plot's top navbar to move around and zoom in/out of the plot For this part, disregard all the Legend dropdowns except **Click Zoom**.
+You can use the navigation features in the plot's top navbar to move around and zoom in/out of the plot.
+For this part, disregard all the Legend dropdowns except **Click Zoom**.
 If you want to use **Click Zoom**, a small zoomed graph will be displayed in the **Click Zoom** dropdown when you use the corresponding navbar tool.

 For this tutorial, we want to look at the memory accesses of all the vectors, but we especially want to find the hidden `X` in the accesses.
 Using the navbar zoom tools, try to locate and zoom into the area where the vectors are (it will be obvious when you find this area).
 Spend at **most** one minute.
 This is just to familiarize yourself with the zoom/navigation options.
 If you were able to find this area, use the remaining time to find the `X`.